My Thoughts on Fathers DayJune 19, 2016

 The goal of this program is to provide free computer training and IT skills to children living in Colonia Santa, a dangerous “red zone” of Guatemala City and its surrounding “barrancos” or ravines, while teaching them of God’s love through Bible classes, scripture memorization and Vacation Bible school.

-I have almost never seen children with such an amazing desire to learn.
+I have never seen children with such an amazing desire to learn.
 The attendance of the children has been incredible, when we opened the classes at the beginning of the year we had 60 students sign up, with the addition of a Saturday class last month, we are up to 78.

 Classes take place in the afternoons and on Saturday, students learn touch typing, MS windows / office applications and programming.

-Most importantly, Eduard, our wonderful teacher, is faithful to share the Gospel with them and tell them of God’s love.
+Most importantly, Eduardo, our wonderful teacher, is faithful to share the Gospel with them and tell them of God’s love.
 Most of these children come from truly troubled backgrounds, many are from broken families and have lost relatives or loved ones to the gang violence that rules their neighborhoods.
 Their parents scrape by to make a living and children are often put to work so the families can meet their basic needs.

 Perhaps because there is so little opportunity, the parents and children see the value in what we have to offer and value the chance to learn.
 Attendance has been amazing.
 Out of the 78 children in our classes, 38 have had perfect attendance and not missed a day of classes, of the remainder, 3 had dropped out because their families moved and the rest only missed less than 3 classes so far this year.